BMAT-Apps/SEL/README.md

 # SEL
 Slowly Expanding Lesions (SELs) detection algorithm

+[!CAUTION]
-/!\ **Attention, this pipeline includes major methodological limitations !
+**Attention, this pipeline includes major methodological limitations !
 It was implemented for methodological assessment purposes and should not be used without reading the associated paper (see How to cite below)!** /!\

 ## Requirements